laserpants/impromptu-react-animated-header/README.md

 ## Styling

 The included stylesheet is pretty rudimentary.
-Typically, you'd want to, at least, overridea the default font and align the colors with those used in your application.
+Typically, you'd want to, at least, override the default font and align the colors with the rest of your application.

 ```html
 <link href="//cdnjs.cloudflare.com/ajax/libs/meyer-reset/2.0/reset.min.css" rel="stylesheet">